Lehra Sondha

-Lehra Sondha is a small village situated on the NH7 in Bathinda district of Punjab, India.
-The post office of the village is Lehra Dhurkot and the Tehsil is Nathana.
-This village is near the Guru Hargobind Thermal Plant.
+Lehra Sondha is a modest village located on the National Highway 7 (India) in Bathinda district of Punjab, India.
+The village's post office is Lehra Dhurkot, and the Tehsil is Nathana.
+It is situated near the Guru Hargobind Thermal Plant.

-The village's population is approximately 2400, and 1300 people have right of vote.
+The village has a population of approximately 2400, with 1300 eligible voters.

 Economy

-The main occupation of village is farming, but approximately 100+ people have government jobs.
-The main share of villagers are also working in the thermal plant.
+The primary occupation in the village is agriculture, however, approximately 100+ individuals are employed in government positions.
+A significant portion of the villagers are also employed at the thermal plant.

 Government

 Harmail Singh is Sarpanch of the village and he has 7 members for help.
 This village is in the block of Bhucho M.L.A seat and Bathinda M.P. seat.

 Culture

 People are connected with Punjabi culture.

 Religion

 People are from the Sikh religion, so that's why there are two Gurudwara Sahib and 1 smad of sant kartar Das ji.

 All castes are sub castes of the Sikh religion like Jatts, Harijans, Ramdasia, and Mehre Sikhs...apart from this Mistri and Raja Sikh.